viamrobotics/docs/docs/components/camera/ffmpeg.md

 The [`ffmpeg` program](https://ffmpeg.org/) program must be installed separately from `viam-server` on your system for this driver to work.
 {{< /alert >}}

-First, connect your camera to your machine's computer and turn it on.
+First, connect your camera to your machine's computer and power both on.
 Then, configure your camera:

 {{< tabs name="Configure a ffmpeg camera" >}}